 Western culture is based on a world viewpoint based on science—on physical principles which can be established empirically through experimentation and observation.
 This viewpoint originated after the Reformation when the first scientists—godly men—wanted to understand the orderly principles by which God created the physical world to function.
 People in the West were no longer living in ignorant fear and subject to the capricious superstitions of the Dark Ages.

 Science of course has no room for “miracles” or the invisible world of the spirit which do not follow the empirically verifiable laws of science.
-Thus most people raised and educated in the West do not place faith in biblical miracles.
+Thus most people raised and educated in the West—whether believers or not—do not put their hope in the supernatural.
+Mainstream culture in the West openly denies the possibility of “miracles.”
 If we are sick, we will see a doctor.
-We will normally not expect the kind of instant miracle we read of in the gospels and Acts.
+Believers who are sick will normally not expect the kind of instant miracle we read of in the gospels and Acts.
 If a born-again Christian recovers from a sickness, he or she will give thanks to God for the doctor and modern medicine.
 This is one reason the supernatural as recorded in the Bible is rarely seen in the West.
-Here there is little expectation or “faith” for the miraculous.
-(The above is not meant as criticism, but as an observation.)
+Here there is little expectation or “faith” for the miraculous as seen in gospel accounts.
+(The foregoing is not meant as criticism, but as an observation.)